MediaComem/minesweeper/README.md

 You can configure the application in two ways:

-* Create a `config/local.exs` file in the application's directory (see the `config/local.sample.exs` sample file).
+* Either create a `config/local.exs` file in the application's directory (see the `config/local.sample.exs` sample file).
-* Use the environment variables documented below.
+* Or use the environment variables documented below.

 You may also use both.
 The parameters in the local configuration file are bundled in the compiled production release.
 Note that the environment variables,